Bad news for Team India in middle of T20 World Cup 2026, star player from Kavya Maran's SRH has been...

 Bad news for Team India in middle of T20 World Cup 2026, star player from Kavya Maran’s SRH has been…

-Team India have suffered another setback in the T20 World Cup 2026 as SRH opener Abhishek Sharma has reportedly not travelled to New Delhi for the Group A clash against Namibia on Thursday.
+Team India have suffered another setback in the T20 World Cup 2026 as star batter from SRH has reportedly not travelled to New Delhi for the Group A clash against Namibia on Thursday.

 Team India had their first training session at the Arun Jaitley Stadium in New Delhi on Tuesday evening but only Abhishek Sharma was missing from the entire squad.
 Even Bumrah was present in the middle with the squad and ventured out to the pitches with bowling coach Morne Morkel to take a close look at the pitch.